-Thus far, we have discussed how SAGE supports headers, field descriptions, constraints, and basic behaviors.
-We now explore applying SAGE to BFD [35], a recent protocol whose specification contains sentences that describe how to initiate/update state variables.
-We have used SAGE to parse such state management sentences (§6.8.6 in RFC 5880).
-The RFC contains additional components that SAGE currently can not handle.
-These include algorithms (e.g., timing calculation) and complex communication patterns (e.g., authentication).
-In §7, we discuss what it will take to extend SAGE to completely parse BFD.
+Thus far, we have discussed how sage supports headers, field descriptions, constraints, and basic behaviors.
+We now explore applying sage to BFD [34], a recent protocol whose spec contains sentences that describe how to initiate/update state variables.
+We have use sage to parse such state management sentences (§6.8.6 in RFC 5880).

 BFD Introduction.
 BFD is used to detect faults between two nodes.
 Each node maintains multiple state variables for both protocol and connection state.
 Connection state is represented by a 3-state machine and represents the status (e.g., established, being established, or being torn down) of the session between nodes.
-Protocol state variables are used to track local and remote configuration.9
+Protocol state variables are used to track local and remote configuration.6